nekevss/talks/rust-talk-2025-12/index.md

 General conformance is measured by the `test262` conformance test suite.

-There are also runtime features, like `URL`, `console`, `fetch` and `setTimeout`, but these are not technically part of the core language.
+There are also runtime features -- like `URL`, `console`, `fetch`, and `setTimeout` -- but these are not technically part of the core language specification.

 <!-- end_slide -->